VagnerF/Pacotes_processamento_imagens_com_python/README.md

 Description.

-The package Img-Processing-py is used to:
+The package Img_Processing_py is used to:

 ## Processing:
 - Histrogram matching